-Fully realised in 2014, the new Solidaridad organisational structure has been designed to maximise international development cooperation, capacity, transparency, accountability, performance, and impact.
+Fully realised in 2014, the new Solidaridad organizational structure has been designed to maximize international development cooperation, capacity, transparency, accountability, performance and impact.

 This allows us to develop and implement international and regional policy and programmes in the most effective way possible.
 We operate under a common vision and mission, and are fully aligned around consistent and comprehensive international commodity strategies.